Cheapest car insurance in Georgia for a bad driving record

 Cheapest car insurance in Georgia with a DUI

-While many insurers offer coverage after a DUI, State Farm has the lowest rate at $2,507 a year.
+While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $2,507 annually.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI